MV Hondius cluster reported by WHO. WHO, May 12, 2026

 Tracker

 This hantavirus tracker provides live verified outbreak data — case counts, deaths, outbreak locations, symptoms, prevention guidance, and official WHO/CDC public-health sources.
+The hantavirus tracker keeps headline counts separate from regional context so readers can verify each figure quickly.

-Hantavirus tracker — live data as of May 8, 2026
+Hantavirus tracker — live data as of May 13, 2026

 Fatal outcomes confirmed in cluster.
-WHO, May 7, 2026
+WHO, May 12, 2026

 Only hantavirus known for human-to-human spread.
 SA NICD, May 6, 2026